Mary Jane Watson: New life

 In the 2010 "One Moment in Time" storyline, it is revealed that Mary Jane whispered to Mephisto that Peter would not agree to the deal unless Mary Jane tells him to make it, and that Mephisto will leave Peter alone forever when the deal is done.
 Mephisto replies "Agreed, as far as I'm concerned—this never happened."
 MJ did that to protect Peter.
 In present time MJ shows up at Peter's door.
 They talk about how they have been acting towards each other lately and both agree they want to be friends.
 They recall how Peter missed what was supposed to be their wedding day due to his activities as Spider-Man, leading MJ to demand that he retire from crimefighting.
 His refusal to do so convinced MJ that they must remain unmarried, since any children they might have would be endangered by his being a superhero.

 Mary Jane goes to check on Anna Watson, just in time to stop a hitman, who goes after her.
 Spider-Man saves Mary Jane and dispatches the hitman.
 Spider-Man brings the wounded Mary Jane to Doctor Strange, who performs a healing spell on her.
 Peter insists that Doctor Strange should make people forget he is Spider-Man.
 Peter enters a protective shell to shield himself from the changes.
 At the last moment, he leaps out of the shield and pulls Mary Jane in with him so she will not forget either.
 Back in the present, Mary Jane explains that, although she still loves him, she is not strong enough to be at his side.
 She tells him he has to move on and find somebody who can be with him.

 Peter soon begins a new relationship with Carlie Cooper.
-Though initially jealous, MJ decides to respect their relationship, and encourages Peter to reveal his secret identity only to her.
+Though initially jealous, MJ decides to respect their relationship, and encourages Peter to reveal his secret identity to her.